celery/pytest-celery/CONTRIBUTING.rst

 Be collaborative
 ----------------

-Collaboration is central to Pytest Celery and to the larger free software community.
+Collaboration is central to pytest-celery and to the larger free software community.
 We should always be open to collaboration.
-Your work should be done transparently and patches from Pytest Celery should be given back to the community when they're made, not just when the distribution releases.
+Your work should be done transparently and patches from pytest-celery should be given back to the community when they're made, not just when the distribution releases.
 If you wish to work on new code for existing upstream projects, at least keep those projects informed of your ideas and progress.
 It many not be possible to